-In the absence of polarization dependence, each collider design was therefore parameterized by seven real numbers $a{0,...,6}$.
+In the absence of polarization dependence, each collider design was therefore parameterized by seven real numbers $a{0,\dots,6}$ .
 These numbers were derived with a least-squares fit from histogrammed results of GUINEA-PIG.
 They were distributed as FORTRAN common blocks and as tables for event generators written in C++.
-This simple parameterization was extensively used in the simulations that formed the basis of the TESLA TDR [1369, 1370] and competing designs.
+This simple parameterization was extensively used in the simulations that formed the basis of the TESLA TDR [1368, 1369] and competing designs.

-8.1.2.2.
 CIRCE2 The parameterization of Eq.
-(8.1.2.1) was however inadequate for the energy distributions at a laser backscattering $\gamma\gamma$ and γe collider that was studied as an option for TESLA [1371].
-In addition, the wake field acceleration at CLIC [21, 1372] produces an energy spread that can not be described by a convolution of Eq.
-(8.1.2.1) with a Gaussian.
+(8.1.2) was however inadequate for the energy distributions at a laser backscattering $\gamma\gamma$ and $\gamma e$ collider that was studied as an option for TESLA [1370].
+In addition, the wake field acceleration at CLIC [21, 1371] produces an energy spread that can not be described by a convolution of Eq.
+(8.1.2) with a Gaussian.

 In order to address these shortcomings, a successor CIRCE2 was developed.
-CIRCE2 gives up the factorization, δ -peaks and integrable singularities of Eq.
-(8.1.2.1) in favor of two-dimensional step functions $D(x_1, x_2)$ that can describe arbitrary shapes and correlations using a technique similar to the VEGAS algorithm [466, 1373] to spread out the bin contents as evenly as possible.
+CIRCE2 gives up the factorization, $\delta$ -peaks and integrable singularities of Eq.
+(8.1.2) in favor of two-dimensional step functions $D(x_1, x_2)$ that can describe arbitrary shapes and correlations using a technique similar to the VEGAS algorithm [466,1372] to spread out the bin contents as evenly as possible.
 In addition, the distributions can optionally be smoothed by a Gaussian filter.
 There is also support for mapping integrable singularities before histogramming the output of GUINEA-PIG, though this has not been necessary during extensive applications for CLIC.
 CIRCE2 is available both as part of WHIZARD (cf. Sec.
 8.4.3) as well as a separate FORTRAN package, which can also be linked with C++ programs.

-- 8.1.2.3.
-MADGRAPH5_aMC@NLO In order to be able to combine beamstrahlung and ISR analytically, the Monte Carlo event generator MADGRAPH5_aMC@NLO [588] uses a parameterization that generalizes and improves on (8.1.2.1).
+MADGRAPH5\aMc@NLO In order to be able to combine beamstrahlung and ISR analytically, the Monte Carlo event generator MADGRAPH5\aMc@NLO [588] uses a parameterization that generalizes and improves on (8.1.2).
 This reproduces the results of GUINEA-PIG simulations of single bunch crossings well.
-For details, see [588]. - 8.1.2.4.
-KKMCEE The Monte Carlo Event generator KKMCEE [233] uses the FOAM algorithm [1374, 1375] to describe the output of GUINEA-PIG and combines this with a Gaussian beam energy spread. - 8.1.2.5.
-BABAYAGA The Monte-Carlo event generator BABAYAGA [229-231, 1376] provides an NLO accurate description of Bhabha scattering, matched to a QED parton shower.
-BABAYAGA is thus well suited for precision studies with permille-level accuracy. - 8.1.2.6.
-BHLUMI/BHWIDE BHLUMI [1377, 1378] and BHWIDE [1379] belong to a family of event generators for high-precision calculations of small and wide angle Bhabha scattering.
+For details, see [588].

+KKMCEE The Monte Carlo Event generator KKMCEE [233] uses the FOAM algorithm [1373, 1374] to describe the output of GUINEA-PIG and combines this with a Gaussian beam energy spread.

+BABAYAGA The Monte-Carlo event generator BABAYAGA [229-231, 1375] provides an NLO accurate description of Bhabha scattering, matched to a QED parton shower.
+BABAYAGA is thus well suited for precision studies with permille-level accuracy.

+BHLUMI/BHWIDE BHLUMI [1376, 1377] and BHWIDE [1378] belong to a family of event generators for high-precision calculations of small and wide angle Bhabha scattering.
 Primarily used for luminosity determination at LEP, they are well suited for precision predictions with sub-percent accuracy.
 Both tools use the YFS [232] formalism to resum QED radiation and include dedicated fixed-order corrections.

+8.1.3 Benchmark beam distributions

-As described above, the preparation of beam descriptions requires intimate knowledge of the design of the entire collider: acceleration, beam transport and interaction region.
+As described above, the preparation of beam descriptions requires intimate knowledge of the design of the entire collider: Acceleration, beam transport and interaction region.
 Codes for the simulation of bunch crossings, e.g. Guinea-Pig, are public.
 However, in addition to a few beam optics parameters, they also need the output of simulations of acceleration and beam transport.
 For this, expert input from accelerator physicists is necessary.